argonautproject/us-core-patient-data-feed/spec.md

 ## 7. Benefits

-1. Detailed understanding of what triggered changes in patient data.
-2. More targeted and efficient processing of notifications by clients.
+1. More targeted and efficient processing of notifications by clients.
-3. Enhanced auditing and tracking capabilities.
+2. Detailed understanding of what triggered changes in patient data.
-4. Improved interoperability through standardized event codes.
+3. Improved interoperability through standardized event codes.
-5. Flexibility for servers to expose additional event details while maintaining a core set of standardized codes.
+4. Flexibility for servers to expose additional event details while maintaining a core set of standardized codes.

 ## 8. Future Work

 The standardization of how to model and publish topics for discovery is ongoing work in the FHIR community.
-US Core's Patient Data Feed does not yet address the standardization of the topic resource itself.
-Instead, it focuses on standardizing the expectations of Subscription management, allowing for interoperability based on the canonical URL, supported resources, and filters as described in this document.
+US Core's Patient Data Feed does not yet address the standardization of the SubscriptionTopic resource itself.
+Instead, it focuses on standardizing the functionality of the `patient-data-feed` topic and the expectations of Subscription management, allowing for interoperability based on the canonical URL, supported resources, filters, and triggers.

 Future work may include:
 1. Improving the structure and content of SubscriptionTopic resources